NNLO QCD corrections to $\gamma \gamma \rightarrow Q\bar{Q}$ from Local Unitarity combined with Coulomb resummation and NLO EW effects: Introduction

 Another avenue for studying heavy-quark production in two-photon collisions is provided by hadron colliders.
-The electromagnetic field of a relativistic charged particle, such as a proton or a heavy ion at the Large Hadron Collider (LHC), can be interpreted as a flux of quasi-real photons~\cite{Budnev:1975poe}.
+The electromagnetic field of a relativistic charged particle, such as a proton or a heavy ion at the \gls{lhc}, can be interpreted as a flux of quasi-real photons~\cite{Budnev:1975poe}.
 The photon energy $E_\gamma$ scales with the Lorentz factor, while the photon number density $N_\gamma$ scales with the squared charge of the beam particle, $Z^2$.
-Studies of $\gaga\to\QQ$ processes can therefore be carried out in proton-proton (\pp), proton-nucleus (\pA), and nucleus-nucleus (\AaAa) ultraperipheral collisions (UPCs), namely when, qualitatively, the transverse separation between the two colliding hadron beams exceeds the sum of their radii.
+Studies of $\gaga\to\QQ$ processes can therefore be carried out in proton-proton (\pp), proton-nucleus (\pA), and nucleus-nucleus (\AaAa) \gls{upc}, namely when, qualitatively, the transverse separation between the two colliding hadron beams exceeds the sum of their radii.
 In this regime, the beam particles remain intact--aside from possible ion excitations leading to forward neutron emission~\cite{Crepet:2024dvv}.
-As a result, UPCs yield exceptionally clean event topologies, with final-state particles produced centrally and nearly empty forward regions.
+As a result, \gls{upc}s yield exceptionally clean event topologies, with final-state particles produced centrally and nearly empty forward regions.
 These forward rapidity gaps can be tagged using Roman Pots and Zero Degree Calorimeters for protons and heavy ions, respectively.
-Since the quasi-real photons emitted in UPCs have negligible virtualities compared to the energy scale of the hard process, the equivalent photon approximation (EPA)~\cite{Fermi:1924tc,vonWeizsacker:1934nji,Williams:1934ad} provides a reliable description.
+Since the quasi-real photons emitted in \gls{upc}s have negligible virtualities compared to the energy scale of the hard process, the \gls{epa}~\cite{Fermi:1924tc,vonWeizsacker:1934nji,Williams:1934ad} provides a reliable description.
 The results we present in this paper are based on this approximation.